ritikjaiswal31/CoinDataMonitor/README.md

-# Coin Data Monitor

-## 🪙 Coin Data Monitor - Digital Coin Analytics Console
+# 🪙 Coin Data Monitor (Digital Coin Analytics Console)

-#### A feature-rich and visually polished digital asset data tracker built with React.js, Material UI, Chart.js, and the CoinGecko API.
+### A feature-rich and visually polished digital asset data tracker built with React.js, Material UI, Chart.js, and the CoinGecko API.
 It offers real-time coin data, comparisons, and interactive charts. 🐳 Containerized using Docker and served via Nginx for production readiness. ☁️ Deployed using AWS S3 & CloudFront for global performance and secure delivery.
 ---

 ## ✨ Project Features & Implementation